-I’ve been thinking about an article like this for awhile and was sparked to write about some of the myths in fitness.
+“Do sit ups reduce belly fat?”
+Just recently, I was asked this question.
+I’ve been thinking about an article like this for a while and was sparked to write about some of the myths in fitness.

 Why do so many fitness myths still seem to circulate as fact in our world?

-If we were lucky enough we might have a friend experienced in the fitness world that can give us free advice.
+In years past, it was much harder to get information on better fitness and training.
+We needed to spend time doing research or buy magazines.
+If we were lucky enough, we might have a friend experienced in fitness that gave us free advice.

 Martial Arts led me to my interest in fitness.